-We're finally following up our general MHD post.
-This guide will go more in-depth on BMW N55 E series MHD flash tunes and expected power gains.
-All E series N55's use PWG.
+We’re finally following up on our general MHD post.
+This guide will go more in-depth on BMW N55 MHD E series flash tunes and expected power gains.
+All E series N55s use PWG.
 However, some F series are also PWG rather than EWG.
 The F series uses a different MHD app, so we will write a separate post for that.
-Although, PWG F series N55's should expect similar power gains to the E series we are writing about here.
-If you're unsure of the differences between EWG & PWG click here.
-Anyways, let's jump in and discuss MHD flash tunes for the N55 E series.
+Although, PWG F series N55s should expect similar power gains to the E series we are writing about here.
+If you’re unsure of the differences between EWG & PWG click here.
+Anyways, let’s jump in and discuss MHD flash tunes for the N55 E series.

 N55 E Series MHD Tunes

 Feel free to skip ahead if you’re familiar with MHD and flash tunes in general.
 MHD offers off-the-shelf (OTS) flash tunes for the BMW N55 engine.
 The purpose of a flash tune is to effectively re-write the DME and target more aggressive boost.
 A flash tune allows for full control over parameters like ignition advance, fueling, etc. This control is a big benefit of flash tunes when compared to piggyback tunes like the JB4.

 Piggybacks act as advanced boost controllers, but do not re-write the DME.
 The JB4 is able to intercept and alter signals to run more boost and increase fuel flow – just to name a few things.
 However, it’s limited by the parameters built into the factory DME.
 Given enough boost and power, the JB4 and factory DME tune will eventually reach a limit.

 This is where flash tunes like MHD come into play.
 MHD offers four “stages” for the E series N55 and a 5th stage for E30 fueling.
 The four base maps also have different options depending on fueling.
 MHD’s flash tunes are highly proven and are a go-to option for many N55 E series owners.